tasmota/docs/docs/Zigbee.md

 ![Pinout](_media/zigbee/cc2531usb.jpg)

 If you want to supply power to the USB stick via 3.3V and GND from your ESP82xx board, you can use the corresponding pins of the debug header.
 GND is located at pin 1 and 3.3V at pin 9 of the DebugHeader.
-In addition, on some sticks, it is necessary to solder a solder bridge between the two small pads to the left of the "DEBUG" label just below the left side of the button, right next to the "D" of "Debug".
+In addition, on some sticks, it is necessary to solder a bridge between the two small pads to the left of the "DEBUG" label just below the left side of the button, right next to the "D" of "Debug".
 You can see that one of the solder pads is connected to pin 9 of the debug header.

 ![Solderpads on CC2531](_media/zigbee/cc2531_solderpads.jpg)